Breast Cancer in women

 Sentinel lymph node biopsy is another way of checking just one or two of the lymph glands to see if they contain cancer.
 It involves injecting a tiny amount of radioactive liquid into the area of the cancer before the operation.
 The lymph nodes are then scanned to see which has taken up the radioactive liquid first.
 A blue dye is also injected into the area of the cancer during the operation.
 The dye stains the lymph nodes blue.
 The nodes that become blue or radioactive first are known as the sentinel nodes.
 The surgeon removes only the sentinel nodes so that they can be tested to see whether they contain cancer cells.

-Sentinel node biopsy reduces the chances of side effects such as arm stiffness and swelling (Lymphoedema) of the arm that can occur after sampling or ALND.
-It can also cause less pain and does not need a drain into the wound afterwards.
+Sentinel lymph node biopsy reduces the chances of side effects such as arm stiffness and swelling (Lymphoedema) of the arm that can occur after sampling or ALND.
+It can also cause less pain and does not need a drain put in the wound afterwards.
 In some hospitals, the surgeon can get the laboratory to check for cancer in the lymph nodes while the patient is still under anaesthetic the surgeon can then continue to remove all the other nodes if necessary and avoid a second operation.

 Here women describe their experiences of having a mastectomy.
 Women used to stay in hospital for 7 to 10 days, but now it is usually a much shorter stay, of just 1 to 2 days.
 Women who are having reconstructive surgery at the same time as their mastectomy will usually stay in hospital for longer.